Kamesuta/SchemUploader/README.md

   - By specifying `https://cdn.discordapp.com/attachments/<channel_ID>/`, you can restrict downloads to specific Discord channels.
 - `download.url-restriction.name`: Name of the download location
   - This name is used in error messages when downloading from locations other than the specified prefix.
-  - If set to `#schem-storage`, the error message will display as "You can only download files from #schem-storage channel".
+  - If set to `#schem-storage`, the error message will display as "You can only download schematic files from the '#schem-storage' channel within Discord".

 ### Full configuration
 ```yaml